alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 Everyone I know who's left Google did so because they didn't get along with their manager, and to me it feels like a cosmic roll of the dice whether that happens or not.
-I don't have reason to believe the grad student $$\rightarrow$$ advisor relationship is any different, aside from visit days.
+The grad student $$\rightarrow$$ advisor relationship is a better roll of the dice, since visit days give you a chance to talk to the grad students mentored by your potential advisor, but that doesn't feel like it guarantees the advising relationship will work out.

-I got lucky and had mentors who encouraged me to consider where the field was going, so I think this would be about the same if I was in a PhD program.
+I got lucky and had mentors who encouraged me to consider where the field was going.
+I think on expectation, my research ability would be about the same if I was in a PhD program, but there would be high variance on how it played out.

 Research Direction